honeycombio/microservices-demo/README.md

 This application will exhibit a problem meant to be discovered with ease using the [Honeycomb](https://honeycomb.io) platform.

-The checkout service has a memory leak, cause by an internal cache store.
+The checkout service has a memory leak, caused by an internal cache store.
 This service has tight Kubernetes pod/container memory limits, so the leak will cause out of memory crashes, resulting in a pod restart after approximately 4 hours.
 Code in the checkout service will introduce additional delays in the form of SQL calls under `getDiscounts`.
 The number of SQL calls made will increase as the cache size increases, creating exponentially